 Being woken up by the sunlight is never an issue in an inside cabin as with the lights out, you would never know what time of day it is.
 If you like a siesta then something like the Norwegian Cruise Inside Stateroom could be perfect for you.

 More Money For Other Things

-They Are a Great Option for Solo Cruisers
+Inside Cabins Are a Great Option for Solo Cruisers

 When I took a cruise with Norwegian Cruise Line, we were given a tour of the Studio inside cabins for solo travellers onboard the Norwegian Epic.
 These rooms we super stylish and well equipped for a single traveller and you got to avoid the one person supplement too!
 There’s also private access to a lounge and bar for solo guests.
-Studio cabins are available onboard the Norwegian Getaway, Norwegian Breakaway, Norwegian Escape, Norwegian Bliss and Pride of America as well.
+Studio inside cabins are available onboard the Norwegian Getaway, Norwegian Breakaway, Norwegian Escape, Norwegian Bliss and Pride of America as well.

 An Inside Cabin with a View

 Not all inside cabins are windowless voids, and if you are looking to sail on Royal Caribbean’s Harmony of the Seas® then you could be in for a real treat.
 The world’s largest cruise ship offers inside cabins with balcony’s overlooking the bustling Boardwalk area or the more serene Central Park view, it’s just a matter of which takes your fancy.

 So there you have it, inside cruise cabins could be the perfect introduction to a wonderful new holiday experience for you or a way of making your cruise budget go a bit further.
 Given all there is to see and do onboard a ship, inside cabins are often the sensible choice!

 Would you choose an inside cabin for your cruise?
 There’s more to choosing between an inside cabin or balcony than you think.